MorganKryze/ConsoleAppVisuals/docs/introduction/basic_concepts.md

     Window->>Element: Calls the Element's Render Function
 ```

-In C# terms, the use flow is as follows:
+In C# terms, the use flow can be interpreted like this:

-(No need to copy & paste for now)

 1. Creating an element: